 Who Absolutely Needs a Plus-One, and Who Doesn't?

-No one understands better than we do the stress and nuances of planning a beautiful, personal wedding within your budget (and if you need a little extra help with that, our All-In-One Wedding Planner app will help you manage and calculate it seamlessly).
-One of the first big steps in creating that budget is putting together a guest list that works for your venue—plus-ones included.
+No one understands better than we do the stress and nuances of planning a beautiful, personal wedding day within your budget.
+One of the first steps in creating that budget is putting together a guest list that works for your venue—plus-ones included.
 So how do you tackle this hot topic?
 Start by going back to the basics: Each head count costs money, and venues hold only a certain number of people.
-You'll need to tread carefully and follow these tips so everyone will have a wonderful time at your wedding.
+You'll need to tread carefully and follow these plus-one rules so everyone will have a wonderful time on your big day.

 Who should get a plus-one?